El-Tejaso/odin-app-framwork/Readme.md

 I am using Odin, because the language seems to be very promising - it has that C-like simplicity, but fixes a lot of the bad syntax and certain inconvenient aspects of the language.
 The vendor packages are also very helpful for my lazy ass.

-The tooling is still a bit lacking, however.
-The language server could use some improvements though:
-- renaming variables with F2 is not possible
+Also, you can set up the compiler to generate pdb files, which instantly allow the program to be debugged with cppvsdbg.

+The language server has some rough edges, which can be worked around for now
+- No F2 rename, would be cool to have this though.
 - It will show a lot of false positive errors for unsaved files, almost as if it is using a less accurate algorithm to provide the red lines for saved and unsaved files
+  - Turns out this is because the additional red lines are parser errors.
+The formatter can't format code with parser errors, but for some reason the compiler can compile code despite the parser errors.
+I have updated the dev environment to pass in `-strict-style` when checking errors as well as compiling, so that autoformatting can always work.

 Despite that, it is still more fun to use than C or C++.
-If I had to design my own language, it would be very similar to this one.
+If I had to design my own language, I imagine it would be very similar to this one.